HP - Occupational Therapy Graduate Program

 Selected Topics in Occupational Therapy

 This course offers in-depth study of particular concepts, clinical specialties, and/or non-traditional practice areas in occupational therapy.
 Topics are selected by the instructor and/or as developed by student/faculty dialogue to meet special interests and needs.
 Topics are relevant to occupational therapy education, and are not found elsewhere in the university curriculum.
 Repeatable for credit - maximum six.
 Departmental option for pass/fail grading.
-Prerequisite: admission to graduate Occupational Therapy Program.
+Prerequisite: admission to Occupational Therapy Program.
 Offered Occasionally.

 OT 726 Cr.2